 Our director compensation program is designed to attract and retain top director talent and align the interests of our directors with the interests of our stockholders.
-Our Nominating and Corporate Governance Committee is responsible for reviewing and making recommendations to the Board with respect to the compensation of our directors, including any equity-based compensation.
+Our Compensation Committee is responsible for reviewing and making recommendations to the Board with respect to the compensation of our directors, including any equity-based compensation.
 Directors who are our employees do not receive compensation for their services on the Board.

-Our Nominating and Corporate Governance Committee's review of our director compensation programs is supported by information provided by the independent compensation consultant to the Compensation Committee, Frederic W. Cook & Co., Inc. ("FW Cook").
+Our Compensation Committee's review of our director compensation programs is supported by information provided by the independent compensation consultant, Frederic W. Cook & Co., Inc. ("FW Cook").

-2021 Non-Employee Director Compensation
+2023 Non-Employee Director Compensation

-The following table describes the components of our fiscal 2021 director compensation program.
-Each element of the compensation is prorated for the director's period of service during the year.
+The following table describes the components of our fiscal 2023 director compensation program.
+Each element of the compensation is pro-rated for the director's period of service during the year.

-Compensation Element Amount (\$) Annual Cash Retainer 50,000 Annual Equity Retainer (1) 170,000 Additional Fee for Lead Independent Director 35,000 Additional Fee for Committee Chairs 25,000 - Audit Committee 20,000 - Compensation Committee 13,000 - Nominating and Corporate Governance Committee Additional Fee for Committee Members (Excluding the Committee Chairs) 10,000 - Audit Committee 10,000 - Compensation Committee 10,000 - Nominating and Corporate Governance Committee 2,500 - Transactions Committee (2)
+Compensation Element Amount (\$) Annual Cash Retainer 50,000 Annual Equity Retainer (1) 83,720 Additional Fee for Lead Independent Director 35,000 Additional Fee for Committee Chairs 25,000 - Audit Committee 20,000 - Compensation Committee 13,000 - Nominating and Corporate Governance Committee Additional Fee for Committee Members (Excluding the Committee Chairs) 10,000 - Audit Committee 10,000 - Compensation Committee 10,000 - Nominating and Corporate Governance Committee 2,500 - Transactions Committee (2)

-- 1) Subject to the elections that the non-employee director can make, as described below, \$115,000 of the total grant value of the annual equity retainer is in the form of restricted stock units ("RSUs") and \$55,000 is in the form of nonqualified stock options. - (2) All members of the Transactions Committee receive the same amount of additional fee.
+- (1) Each Director was provided the annual equity retainer in the form of restricted stock units ("RSUs"). - (2) All members of the Transactions Committee receive the same amount of additional fee.